 ADMISSION PROCEDURES AND REQUIREMENTS

 Applications must be received by April 15 for the fall semester and by November 1 for the spring semester.
-All documents must be sent to the Office of Admissions and Records.
+All documents should be submitted to the Automotive Department office.
 Applications received after the deadline will be assigned the next available number on a waiting list according to the date received.
-Applicants will be informed of the status of their applications within six weeks of the application deadline.
+Applicants with complete applications will be informed of the status of their applications within two weeks of the next semester beginning date.
 Applicants are responsible for submitting the following: